macheng94/PUI2017_cm4692/HW8_cm4692/README.md

 # Homework 8

-I plot the tendency of bicycles in Seattles from 2012- 2016.
+I plot the tendency of bicycles trips in Seattles from 2012- 2016.